 Maybe he thought it meant a

-bandaids for the hundreds of thousands of Windows viruses in the wild,
+bandaids for the millions of Windows

 understand preemptive security updates.
 As

 they say, "misery loves company."

 a decline of Mac clientele in recent

 shop brought in his eight-year-old

 anymore.
 Still running OS 9, it had a

-full-up, seriously fragmented 20MB hard drive.
+MEGAbyte) hard drive.
 We fixed it.....